 But I believe that prayer is just as applicable in the life of today’s believer as it was during biblical times.
 I believe that God still expects us to pray.
 And I believe that he still responds to our prayers.
 At least to prayer offered in faith and that is in alignment with his will.

-The problem is that all too often we don’t pray in faith, expecting him to answer us.
-And too much of the time we are asking for the wrong reasons.
+The problem is that all too often, we don’t pray in faith, expecting him to answer us.
+And too much of the time, we are asking for the wrong reasons.
 I can’t personally say that every person I pray for is healed, or that needs are instantly met.
 But I have experienced answers that clearly seem to be from God.
-Changes in my own life, and in the lives of other people, that come in response to prayer.
+Changes in my own life, and in the lives of other people, that at least seem to come in response to prayer.
 I don’t know of any other way to explain some of them.
 God is at work in his people.
 And one of the ways he does that is through my prayer.

 A Magic Formula?

 But prayer is not a magic incantation.
 If you say the right words, in the right way, at the right time, God will magically respond to you.
 Skeptics frequently seem to take this approach to prayer.
 Wanting to see miracles happen in response to their prayer.
 And when nothing happens, it simply justifies their skepticism.

 There have been a number of tests conducted in recent years to gauge the effectiveness of prayer.
 And almost universally, they show that prayer does nothing.
 But is that really all that surprising?
 We cannot put God, or his activity, into a scientific experiment.
 He responds to our faith.
 Not to a demand for proof.